Improving the performance of Direct2D apps

 Rendering a dashed line is a very expensive operation because of the high quality and accuracy of the underlying algorithm.
 For most of the cases not involving rectilinear geometries, the same effect can be generated faster by using tiled bitmaps.

 Cache content if you render the same content frame over frame, especially when the scene is complex.

-There are two caching techniques that you can use:
+There are three caching techniques that you can use: